-• An applicant is deemed preliminarily ineligible and shall be rejected if applying for the conventional public housing program and has rejected a public housing unit offer from HACA within the last 12 months from the date of the last housing offer.
-B.1 • A family is deemed evicted if a lease termination/violation letter had been sent to the family alleging a breach of the lease based upon drug-related criminal activity, criminal activity, non-payment of rent or other breach and the family has voluntarily vacated, or if a judgment for eviction is rendered, or if the family vacated due to the oral threatened termination of the lease.
-HACA complies with all Fair Housing laws.
+- A family is deemed evicted if a lease termination/violation letter had been sent to the family alleging a breach of the lease based upon drug-related criminal activity, criminal activity, non-payment of rent or other breach and the family has voluntarily vacated, or if a judgment for eviction is rendered, or if the family vacated due to the oral threatened termination of the lease. - HACA complies with all Fair Housing laws.
 Applicants have the right to request a Reasonable Accommodation.
 HACA will consider all Reasonable Accommodation requests under the Fair Housing Act and Section 504 of the American Disabilities Act.
-Information related to the Fair Housing Act, Section 504 and Requests for Reasonable Accommodation will be included in the denial letters. • If the basis for the denial relates to family violence, the applicant may qualify for an exception under the VAWA Amendments.
+Information related to the Fair Housing Act, Section 504 and Requests for Reasonable Accommodation will be included in the denial letters. - If the basis for the denial relates to family violence, the applicant may qualify for an exception under the VAWA Amendments.
 Information related to VAWA will be included in the denial letters.

-Criminal Activity [24 CFR 960.203 (c)] Under the Public Housing Assessment System (PHAS), PHAs that have adopted policies, implemented procedures and can document that they successfully screen out and deny admission to certain applicants with unfavorable criminal histories receive points.
+Criminal Activity [24 CFR 960.203 (c)]

 The PHA is responsible for screening family behavior and suitability for tenancy.
 In doing so, the PHA may consider an applicant's history of criminal activity involving crimes of physical violence to persons or property and other criminal acts that would adversely affect the health, safety or welfare of other tenants.

+HACA Policy - HCV Program

-HACA Policy If any household member has been convicted of the following criminal activities during the designated review (look back) period, the family will be denied admission.
+If any household member has been convicted of the following criminal activities during the designated review (look back) period, the family will be denied admission.
 The designated review period commences as of the date of the criminal offense.

+If any household member has been convicted of any of the following criminal activities regardless of the date committed the family will be denied admission:

+- Capital murder

+- Murder

+- Kidnapping

+- Rape or crimes of a sexual nature

+- Arson

-If any household member has been convicted of any of the following criminal activities regardless of the date committed the family will be denied admission: Capital murder Kidnapping • Rape or crimes of a sexual nature • Arson • Indecency with a child First degree felony injury to a child, elderly individual or disabled individual Crimes involving terrorism Crimes involving explosives Five year review (look back) period If any household member has been convicted of the following criminal activities, the family will be denied admission: Manslaughter - felony conviction Criminally Negligent Homicide - felony conviction Criminary Regrigent Honnolde Telony conviction Four year review (look back) period If any household member has been convicted of the following criminal activities, the family will be denied admission: • Drug-related offenses for Manufacture, distribution, or possession with intent to distribute - felony conviction Robbery-related offenses - felony conviction Illegel respective (disaberge (disaberge (disaberge (disaberge (disaberge (disaberge))))) Illegal possession/discharge/display/carrying of firearm or illegal weapon/ deadly weapon - felony conviction Physical violence to persons that has one of its elements the use or threatened use of physical force against the person or Physical violence to persons that has one of its elements the use of threatened use of physical force against the person of property of another such as assault, aggravated assault, assault by threat, terroristic threat and domestic violence offenses - felony conviction.
-Physical violence to property to include vandalism - felony conviction Fraud committed against a government entity - felony conviction Burglary of a habitation - felony conviction Unlawful Restraint - felony conviction
+- Indecency with a child

+- First degree felony injury to a child

+- Crimes involving terrorism

+- Crimes involving explosives

+Five year review (look back) period

+If any household member has been convicted of the following criminal activities, the family will be denied admission:

+- Manslaughter felony conviction - Criminally Negligent Homicide felony conviction

+Four year review (look back) period

+If any household member has been convicted of the following criminal activities, the family will be denied admission:

+- Drug-related offenses for Manufacture, distribution, or possession with intent to distribute felony conviction - Robbery-related offenses felony conviction - Illegal possession/discharge/display/carrying of firearm or illegal weapon/ deadly weapon felony conviction - Physical violence to persons that has one of its elements the use or threatened use of physical force against the person or property of another such as assault, aggravated assault, assault by threat, terroristic threat and domestic violence offenses felony conviction. - Physical violence to property to include vandalism felony conviction - Fraud committed against a government entity felony conviction - Burglary of a habitation felony conviction - Unlawful Restraint felony conviction